 Screening tests can help identify illnesses and health problems before symptoms arise.
-For illnesses like cancer, early detection may allow for more treatment options and can improve the prognosis.
+For illnesses like cancer, early detection may allow for more treatment options and improve the prognosis.

-Mammograms may detect changes in the breast that could be cancerous up to two years before a lump can be felt.
+Mammograms may detect changes in the breast that could be cancerous up to 2 years before a lump can be felt.
 Ductal carcinoma in situ (DCIS), an early stage of a type of breast cancer, can also be found with mammography.
 An early start to treatment may also stop the cancer before it spreads to the rest of the breast tissue or to other organs.

 As a screening test, a mammogram cannot actually diagnose breast cancer.
 To diagnose breast cancer, other tests or procedures will need to be done to closely examine the suspicious tissue.
 A mammogram simply suggests that cancer may or may not be present.
 Limits of the test can lead to false results.
 The test may suggest that cancer is present when it is not.
 This is called a false positive.
 The test may also suggest that cancer is not present when it does exist.
 This is called a false negative.

 Sometimes, a mammogram may suggest that there is a cancerous change in breast tissue when there really is not.
 Benign (noncancerous) tissue can look suspicious on a mammogram.
 Follow-up tests to confirm what the tissue is may include additional mammograms, ultrasound exams, breast biopsies, and other medical tests.
-If the original mammogram was a false positive, which may happen 10% of the time, the additional medical tests and associated stress are unnecessary.
+If the original mammogram was a false positive, which may happen 10% of the time, the additional medical tests and associated stress were unnecessary.

 A normal mammogram does not guarantee that you are cancer free.
 One possibility is that the test result may be a false negative, meaning the mammogram was not able to show a cancer that was there.
 A clear test may also encourage a false sense of security, which may lead you to ignore symptoms that should be discussed with a doctor.
-You may be inclined to rely solely on mammograms instead of manual exams at doctor’s appointments or general self-health awareness.

 Radiation can cause cancer and is used during a mammogram.
 However, the mammogram uses small doses of radiation that are considered safe.
 Some have voiced concerns about long-term exposure with repeated mammograms.
 Research has not found a link between mammogram testing and cancer development.
 There appears to be little risk of harm from this radiation.

 Some studies suggest that mammograms can decrease the rate of cancer death, while other studies have questioned these findings.
-What is agreed on is that the effectiveness of the mammogram may change based on the individual and the type of cancer, for example:
+What is agreed on is that the effectiveness of the mammogram may change based on the individual and the type of cancer.
+For example:

 There are many professional, medical, and cancer groups that have their own set of mammography guidelines.
 The majority of guidelines agree that:

 Most guidelines do not have a recommended age to stop mammogram screening.
-The American Geriatric Society recommends mammography frequency changes to every 2-3 years after 75 years of age and the termination of screening if life expectancy is less than four years.
+The American Geriatric Society recommends mammography frequency changes to every 2-3 years after 75 years of age and the termination of screening if life expectancy is less than 4 years.

 Discuss these benefits and harms, as well as any risk factors you may have, with your doctor.
 This may help you make a decision on whether to have a mammography exam.